html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

 This article discusses more of the amazing things you can do with Shadow DOM.
 It builds on the concepts discussed in [Shadow DOM 101](/tutorials/webcomponents/shadowdom/).
-If you're looking for an introduction, see [Dominic Cooney](/profiles/#dominiccooney)'s most [excellent article](/tutorials/webcomponents/shadowdom/).
+If you're looking for an introduction, see that article.

 <h2 id="toc-intro">Introduction</h2>